Labo-Gagne-at-ULaval/cstats/README.md

+# cstats - column statistics
-# cstats - Script to compute statistics for a chosen column in a file.
+cstats is a python program to compute statistics for a chosen column in a file.

 ## Usage
 Usage : cstats.py filename column# [column label] [GRAPH flag] [SAVE_TRIMMED_DATA flag]